Spread of infections in a heterogeneous moving population: Sidoravicius--Stauffer percolation

 We now translate Theorem \ref{T:BssetI} to give two results about random SSPs.
 We start with a basic version for constant $\ka$ and $V = \Z^2$.
 For this version, we give concrete bounds.

 \begin{theorem} Consider a random SSP $(\fR, \fB)$ on $\Z^2$ driven by potentially random clocks $X_\fR, X_\fB$, a collection of blue seeds $\fB_*$ and constant parameter $\ka > 4000$.
 Suppose additionally that $\fB_*$ is stochastically dominated by an i.i.d.\ Bernoulli process $B'$ with parameter $p > 0$.
 Let $\fC$ be defined from $\fB_*$ as in Theorem \ref{T:BssetI}.
-Then for a universal $c > 0$, the probability of the event
+Then for small enough $p > 0$, the event where